-- 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - Only one player is allowed in motion at a time.
-All motion must be parallel to the line of scrimmage and no motion is permitted toward the line of scrimmage. - A player must have at least one foot in bounds when making a reception (and it must be the FIRST foot). - In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 5.
-Interceptions change the possession of the ball at the point of interception.
-Interceptions are the only changes of possession that do not start on the 5-yard line. - Interceptions are returnable, including on conversions after touchdowns and are worth two (2) points.
+- All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - Only one (1) player is allowed in motion at a time.
+All motion must be parallel or backwards to the line of scrimmage.
+NO motion is permitted toward the line of scrimmage.
+Before a second player may go in motion, the first must reset for one (1) second. - A player must have at least one foot in bounds when making a reception (and it must be the FIRST foot). - 4.
+In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - Interceptions change the possession of the ball at the point of interception.
+Interceptions are the only changes of possession that do not start on the 5-yard line. - 6.
+Interceptions are returnable, including on conversions after touchdowns and are worth two (2) points.